 Now you have two options.
 Keeping the pencil end of your string to the outside, you can either hold the other end of your string against the centre mark with one hand and draw the arch with the other, or you could use a thumbtack/nail and hammer to hold it in place for you.
 The only thing you must consider is that you will be left with a little hole if you decide to use a tool as opposed to holding it in place.

-Whichever way you decide to do it, just make sure that the end of the string is well secured in the middle and be sure to keep the string taught to draw a beautiful even arch form one of your verticle lines to the other.
+Whichever way you decide to do it, just make sure that the end of the string is well secured in the middle and be sure to keep the string taught to draw a beautiful even arch form one of your vertical lines to the other.

 Step 3 – Take a step back!